 I glanced over at my dad, who was nestled in his recliner recovering from the shopping expedition by snoring loudly through the ballgame.
 He cracked one eye open and peered up at me.
 “Don’t forget her food.
 She has Little Debbie brownies, Beauty and the Beast cookies, and Barbie cupcakes.
 With sprinkles.”

-Sure, the queen may have matching hat and shoes and the wealth of an entire nation, but the princess has designer snacks and a Papa who can’t say no.
+Sure, the queen may have matching hat and shoes and the wealth of an entire nation, but the princess has designer snacks and a Papa that can’t say no.